PHYS5036/Sim/README.md

-# Sim
+# Gamma Labs Simulation Software
-Simulation software and set up for PHYS5036 labs
+Simulation software and set up for attentuation and absolute determination experiments for the PHYS5036 labs.